cbovar/MovieReviewSentiment/README.md

 Movie Review Sentiment using [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client) / [ConvNetSharp](https://github.com/cbovar/ConvNetSharp)

+A Udacity Deep Learning NanoDegree exercise inspired me to do this.

 ### Projects:
 * **Sentiment.Training**: Run to train the network.
 Model will be stored in *Model* folder (*sentiment.json*).
 Training data are located in *Data* folder (*reviews.txt* and *labels.txt*).
 * **Sentiment.Inference**: Console App to test the inference.
 This code is reuinsg in Sentiment.Client.